 Plenty of developers are seemingly interested in purchasing properties within this area to develop apartment buildings and commercial outlets around and about the coastal areas.

-Manoel Island was initially known as l’Isola del Vescovo or il-Gzira tal-Isqof in Maltese (literally translated as “the Bishop’s Island”) and it was the property of the Mdina Cathedral.
-Jean-Paul Lascaris, Grandmaster of the Knights of Malta, constructed a quarantine hospital (Lazzaretto) on the island in 1643, in an attempt to control the periodic influx of plague and cholera epidemics.
-The island was renamed after António Manoel de Vilhena, a Portuguese Grandmaster of the Knights of Malta -Under whose leadership Fort Manoel was built in the 18th century.
+Manoel Island or as it was initially known as l’Isola del Vescovo or il-Gzira tal-Isqof in Maltese (literally translated as “the Bishop’s Island”) was owned by the Cathedral in Mdina.
+In 1643, Grandmaster Jean-Paul Lascaris of the Knights of Malta built a quarantine hospital (Lazzaretto) on the island to combat the recurrent entry of plague and cholera outbreaks.
+António Manoel de Vilhena, a Portuguese Grandmaster of the Knights of Malta, was responsible for the construction of Fort Manoel in the 18th century.

 Manoel Island also has a boatyard and repair facility as well as a 420-berth yacht marina.
 For several years now, Manoel Island houses a quaint, informal sanctuary for ducks and other waterfowl, created and maintained by a local volunteer and funded entirely by private donations.